 Imagine an edible garden served by hyper-efficient drip irrigation, surrounded by a gorgeous border of perennials, medicinals, pollinator attractors, flowering vines, and fruit trees.
 Potted plants bring life to the inside of the home.
 (Perhaps this sounds like YOUR garden!)

 Now add a series of rain barrels (ahem, a BlueBarrel System!) to service your drip irrigation line clog-free (yes, rainwater is suitable for edibles!), and for hand-watering those sensitive potted plants.

-Next, redirect your laundry discharge (a.k.a. greywater) around the border of your garden where you have all those wonderful shrubs and perennials that will handle the flood-load.
+Next, redirect your laundry discharge (greywater) around the border where you have shrubs and perennials that will handle the flood-load.
 The greywater gets a push from your washer’s pump, so it can make it around the border.

 THE “GREY” AREA: shower warmup water

-If I dare mix metaphors (and colors), it’s worth mentioning that shower warmup water (i.e. the potable bounty that us water-geeks collect in buckets while we wait for our showers to warm up…) is in a category on its own.
+It’s worth mentioning that shower warmup water is in a category on its own.
+(This is the potable bounty that us water-geeks collect in buckets while we wait for our showers to warm up…)

 Many think of shower warmup as greywater, and it certainly is greywater once it hits the drain.
 But if we intercept it in a clean container, this is actually potable water with many potential reuses.
 I personally use my shower warmup to flush the toilet, only because it’s right there.

-You should do rainwater, and you should do greywater, but you probably shouldn’t combine them into one system… unless you REALLY know what you’re doing.
+You should do rainwater and greywater, but you shouldn’t combine them into one system unless you’re a pro.
 But then again, if you recognize that the ideal uses for rainwater and greywater are so compatible, you may still achieve your best and most sustainable design by employing the two systems side by side.